MarkDevBrasil/OSINT_MASTER/README.md

 * Geolocation
 * Infrastructure reconnaissance

-More tools will be added later.
+More tools will be added later

 ## Contributing

-Want to add something or fix something?
+want to add something or fix something?

-Feel free to fork the repo, make your changes and open a Pull Request.
+Feel free to fork the repo, make your changes and open a pull request.

 ## License